hweidner/check-mk-goodies/autopb/README.md

 ## Caveats

 This solution has some shortcomings.
 Compared to the DCD, it takes much longer for piggybacked hosts and their monitoring data to show up in Checkmk.
-It can take up to 15 minutes for a host to show up, and some more time until all checks are visible.
+With the configuration shown above, it can take up to 15 minutes for a host to show up, and some more time until all checks are visible.

-When a new host object comes up, the _Check_MK_ check might be in CRIT state for the first minutes because it has no data.
-If you use notifications, make sure that those Checks do not create an alarm.

 Every automatically created host object belongs to the `autopb` WATO folder.
-This is different from the DCD, where every dynamically created host belongs to the same folder where the piggyback data creating host is located in.
+This is different from the DCD, where it is possible to attach the dynamically created hosts to different folders, depending on the host where the piggyback data originated.
 The Checkmk Enterprise edition and the DCD approach gives you more power to avoid naming conflicts, e.g. by translating hostnames according to the folder.
-With the autobp solution, it can be difficult to monitor several Kubernetes clusters on the same Checkmk site.
+With the autobp solution, it can be difficult to monitor several Docker hosts or hypervisors when the names of containers or VMs do overlap.

 If you get a host object automatically created by this mechanism, you might later want to create it as a "regular" host.
 For example, if you run a